rapidspeciation/biodiversity_genomics_course/exercises/07_phylogenomics_genetrees.md

 ## **2. Quality control, assembly, extraction, and gene alignment with Captus**

 `CAPTUS` is an automated pipeline designed to de novo assemble target gene sequences from raw FASTQ data, especially useful in phylogenomics studies.
-It integrates tools for quality control, assembly, ortholog extraction, and multiple alignment, facilitating a reproducible workflow from obtaining/downloading raw data to obtaining phylogenetic matrices ready for analysis.
+It integrates tools for quality control, assembly, ortholog/paralog extraction, and multiple alignment, facilitating a reproducible workflow from obtaining/downloading raw data to obtaining phylogenetic matrices ready for phylogenetic analysis.
 It is compatible with data from hybridization-based capture libraries (target enrichment), transcriptomes, or whole genome sequencing, adapting to studies ranging from population scale to deep phylogenetics (Ortiz et al. 2023).

 - Full documentation: [https://edgardomortiz.github.io/captus.docs/](https://www.google.com/url?q=https%3A%2F%2Fedgardomortiz.github.io%2Fcaptus.docs%2F)

 ### **Install Captus**

+Captus installation instructions are available in the [Github repository](https://github.com/edgardomortiz/captus) of the pipeline.
+For this practice we will use a preinstalled version in the cluster:
 ```
-captus='/scratchsan/gustavo.silva/miniforge3/envs/filo/bin/captus'
+CAPTUS_PATH='/scratchsan/gustavo.silva/miniforge3/envs/filo/bin/captus'
 ```